MarcooLopez/SFSI/README.md

 - Correlated traits measured in the same candidates
 - Measurements on the same trait of interest collected on related individuals

-In the first case, the borrowing of information is provided by the **genetic covariance between the target trait and measured traits**.
-The second case is a kinship-based prediction approach since the borrowing of information is taken from **genetic relateness among individuals**.
-These relationships can be provided through either a pedigree- or marker-based relationship matrix (**genomic prediction**).

 ### Standard Selection Index

 The weights <b>&beta;</b><sub><i>i</i></sub> = (&beta;<sub><i>i1</i></sub>,...,&beta;<sub><i>ip</i></sub>)'